one-touch-provisioning/otp-gitops/README.md

 ### Configure manifests for Infrastructure

 If you are running a managed OpenShift cluster on IBM Cloud, you can deploy OpenShift Data Foundation as an [add-on](https://cloud.ibm.com/docs/openshift?topic=openshift-ocs-storage-prep#odf-deploy-options).
-Otherwise, on AWS, Azure, GCP and vSphere run the following script to configure the machinesets, infra nodes and storage definitions for the `Cloud` you are using for the Hub Cluster
+Otherwise, on AWS, Azure, IBM Cloud, GCP and vSphere run the following script to configure the machinesets, infra nodes and storage definitions for the `Cloud` you are using for the Hub Cluster

    ```bash
    ./scripts/infra-mod.sh